akim-13/cm22007_cw2/README.md

 The last variable is optional, `docker compose` will fall back to a default value if unset.
 However, it is recommended to set it for a better debugging experience.

 ### Pre-commit hooks
-As the name implies, these hooks (scripts) are run before you commit.
+As the name implies, these hooks (scripts) are run before `git commit`.
 They won't allow you to commit your changes unless all tests pass.
-They're also run automatically on GitHub.
+Some of them just fix formatting (e.g., remove trailing whitespaces), while others flag unusud variables, incorrect return types, etc. The same hooks are also run automatically on GitHub.

 #### Install pre-commit hook
 Copy the `pre-commit` hook from `.dev-setup/pre-commit` to `.git/hooks` and make it executable.
 E.g., on Linux: